nahhididwin/L-Representation/hn/rm1.md

 - packs structured algebra computations into a single integer word
 - provides tight, formally verified error bounds for every operation

-We formalized the system in Lean 4 (no sorry proofs), and evaluated it.
+We formalized the system in Lean 4 (no sorry proofs), and evaluated it on FPGA and GPU workloads.

 Preliminary results show: